 These Are The Rules

 Over the years I’ve accumulated more local restaurant knowledge than I probably care to admit.
-Miami isn’t known for doing a good job of preserving its history so sometimes you will need to dig a little deeper for information.
+Miami isn’t known for preserving its history well, so sometimes you will need to dig a little deeper for information.

 Sometimes only a one-off building is still standing.
 But if you’re really paying attention, it will open up a new world to you when you’re driving around town.

 If you enjoyed this little slice of Miami restaurant education then I’d appreciate it if you could share this post with your friends.
 Thanks.

 A&W Root Beer Drive-In